 - Solution 3: Resize Videos with Adobe Premiere

-FonePaw Video Converter Ultimate can be a super easy-to-use video resizer for Windows and Mac computer.
-It allows you to crop your video to the right dimensions to fit square, widescreen, portrait or any other frames.
+FonePaw Video Converter Ultimate can be a super easy-to-use video resizer for Windows and Mac computers.
+It allows you to crop your video to the right dimensions to fit square, widescreen, portrait, or any other frames.
 Various video formats, including MP4, WEBM, FLV, MOV, AVI, MPEG are supported.
 The resizer also has ready-made presets for popular websites and devices, such as YouTube, Facebook, Vimeo.

 Free download the trial versions of FonePaw video resizer for Windows or Mac.